LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

    computer:LaunchCode username: git clone https://github.com/YOUR-GITHUB-USERNAME/REPO-NAME.git
    ```

 Your PAT will act as your password to perform HTTPS Git operations.
-For example, if you are working on a repo with the URL, https://github.com/username/repo.git, your terminal might look like the following:
+For example, if you are working on a repo with the example URL, https://github.com/username/repo.git, your terminal might look like the following:

    ```bash
    $ git clone https://github.com/username/repo.git